SWOTAlgorithms/RiverObs/Install.md

 	make
 	make install

+##### one can also just add the conda-forge channel and then import rtree with

+conda install rtree

+which will install rtere and libspatialindex

 ###Install numpydoc for sphinx documentation (Optional)

 This is only required if you want to build the sphinx documentation: